-Face Off: Spain Vs. Portugal
+Face Off: Spain vs. Portugal

 When it comes to planning your next European vacation, it’s easy to see why Spain and Portugal might vie for your attention.
 The Iberian neighbors share a temperate Mediterranean climate, historic cobblestone streets and terra cotta rooftops, and many of the same culinary pleasures.
 (It also doesn’t hurt that both destinations are endlessly photogenic.)
 But there are a few key differences, too.
 Spain, for one, is five times the size of Portugal, making it difficult to see it all in one go.
-And while Portugal’s infrastructure is on par with that of other European nations, its relatively slow development has made the country bargain compared to other E.U member states.
+And while Portugal’s infrastructure is on par with that of other European nations, its relatively slow development has made the country a bargain compared to other EU member states.
 Which to choose?
 We compiled this head-on comparison for the two in-demand locations to help you narrow down your decision.

-Spain’s sheer size and number of major cities makes it easily accessible from most major hubs in the United States and Europe via air and rail, especially during the peak summer season.
-Many domestic and international airlines fly direct into and out of Barcelona and Madrid, the capital, including Iberia, the national carrier, American Airlines, United, Delta, and British Airways.
+Spain’s sheer size and number of major cities make it easily accessible from most major hubs in the United States and Europe via air and rail, especially during the peak summer season.
+Many domestic and international airlines fly direct into and out of Barcelona and Madrid, including Iberia, the national carrier, American Airlines, United, Delta, and British Airways.
 Smaller companies like EasyJet and RyanAir, based out of London, are best for affordable connections from major European cities to secondary Spanish outlets, such as Seville and Valencia.
 Once in Spain, you can easily reach cities by taxi or train.

 On the other hand, Portugal, while still easily accessible from most European cities and the East Coast of the United States, is still slightly underserved, and reaching Lisbon, the capital, can be subject to more limited—and sometimes more expensive—timetables.
 TAP, the national airline, offers direct routes to Lisbon from New York and London; other airlines, including United, Delta, and American Airlines, offer non-stop flights through New York, Boston, or Washington, D.C.
 Smaller airlines, like RyanAir and EasyJet, and other major carriers like British Airways and Lufthansa offer connections from Europe to Porto, Portugal’s second largest city.
 But unlike Spain, high-speed rail travel is less established here; you’re better off renting a car or taking a taxi from the airport.